Ferns & Focus

 Flamingo Lily

-The Flamingo Lily is characterized by its glossy, dark green heart-shaped leaves and a vibrant, waxy spathe that elegantly surrounds a prominent, tail-like flower spike.
+Glossy, dark green heart-shaped leaves and a bright, waxy spathe that elegantly surrounds a prominent, tail-like flower spike.

 Anthurium crystallinum

-*Anthurium crystallinum* is distinguished by its large, velvety, heart-shaped leaves that showcase a deep emerald-green color dramatically contrasted by a shimmering network of prominent, silvery-white veins.
+Large, velvety, heart-shaped leaves that show a deep emerald-green color clearly contrasted by a shimmering network of prominent, silvery-white veins.

 Anthurium clarinervium